All over the world, discussions are emerging on net

 There has been only one case of censorship in Nicaragua publicly reported: On December 2011, Claro censored a website for unsatisfied customers: claroqueno.com (not available anymore).
 IP based blocking was used, therefore not only one website but also other websites hosted on the same shared hosting package were not available anymore.
 Because of bad publicity the company repealed the censorship some weeks later.
 Further more, I heard through unconfirmed sources, that between 2006 and 2012 websites with information on theft of services was made unavailable by Claro through IP blocking as well.

-These are examples of how Internet Service Providers (ISP) and other institutions can act in an arbitrary way in Nicaragua in any moment and not be aware of the seriousness of the issues of censorship.
+These are examples of how Internet Service Providers (ISPs) and other institutions can act arbitrarily in Nicaragua at any moment, without being aware of the seriousness of censorship.

 Net neutrality

-The bigger companies in Nicaragua violate the principals of net neutrality and all the smaller Internet Service Providers (ISP) offer general free internet.
+The larger companies in Nicaragua violate the principles of net neutrality, while all the smaller Internet Service Providers (ISPs) offer unrestricted internet access.
 Mobile internet is generally more limited than residential connections.

 Yota, the second largest ISP in the country is the only one limiting residential internet connections.
 It throttles the velocity on BitTorrent ports, which is generally used for file sharing.